Data

 5. Use IoT Feedback Loops

-After data is ingested, your backend can use Infuse IoT to act on device state:
+After data is ingested, your backend can use Infuse-IoT Cloud to act on device state:

 • queue a KV update when configuration needs to change,